-- Apply principles of graphic design and typography to create compelling representations of data.
+- Apply principles of graphic design to create compelling and clear representations of data.

-- Explore relationships between visual elements and meanings to effectively communicate your message/story
+- Explore relationships between visual elements and meanings to effectively communicate a message/story

-- Build cohesive visual systems to provide a consistent experience to your audience across various media.
+- Build a cohesive visual system to provide a consistent experience to audiences across various media.

 - Utilize time and interactivity to design dynamic media that can maximize audience engagement.

 - High-fidelity final outcome based on the media of your choice.
 You are encouraged to utilize both print and digital media.

 - A Medium post including all your processes.
 In addition to the final outcome, your work will be evaluated based on the breadth and depth of processes.

 - Bertin, Jacques, and William J. Berg.
 Semiology of Graphics: Diagrams, networks, maps.
 Redlands, CA: ESRI Press, 2010.
 Print.

 - Fry, Ben.
 Visualizing Data: Exploring and Explaining Data with the Processing Environment.
 Sebastopol: O'Reilly Media, Inc. 2007.
 Print.

 - Klanten, Robert.
 Data Flow: Visualizing information in graphic design.
 Berlin: Gestalten, 2008.
 Print.